Skip to main content

 Desktop software (FLAMMAP and FARSITE) can use any initial fuel moisture and weather stream that the user supplies to apply these conditioning adjustments.

-WFDSS FSPro draws its dead fuel moistures (1-hr, 10-hr, and 100-hr) in the ERC table from the WIMS implementation of NFDRS.
-It ranks and groups ERC(g) values from the selected weather station climatology and provides average fuel moisture values from the underlying data for each of those groups, or percentile classes.
-As of this writing in 2019, it uses 78 Fuel Model G and the Fosberg model for all dead fuel moisture defaults.
+WFDSS FSPro draws its dead fuel moistures (1-hr, 10-hr, and 100-hr) in the Energy Release Component (ERC) table from the WIMS implementation of NFDRS.
+It ranks and groups ERC values from the selected weather station climatology and provides average fuel moisture values from the underlying data for each of those groups, or percentile classes.
+It uses the Fosberg model for all dead fuel moisture defaults.
 They are held static during the simulation and are not conditioned or changed during any simulation for the period that they are drawn from and used.

 Return to Top